EEHMD-database/EEHMD_v2/README.md

 This node is an example of how to subscribe the Myo EMG data.
 It subscribes the **myo_raw** topic and writes the EMG vector in the command promp as it is sent by the topic.

 ##### myo_subscriber_node
 This node is an example of how to subscribe the Leap Motion data.
-It subscribes the **Leapmotion_raw** topic and writes the x coordinate of thumb metacarpal bone in the command promp.
+It subscribes the **Leapmotion_raw** topic and writes the coordinate of thumb metacarpal bone in the command promp.

 ##### joint_coordinates_publisher
 This code subscribes the **leapmotion_raw** topic and publishes the corresponding joint coordinates in the **joint_coordinates_from_leap** topic.
 The header is copied for a future synchronization.